HuviHoberman/ECommerce/README.md

 Users can then add a product to their cart via AJAX.
 When the user adds a product to their cart they are given the option to keep shopping or view their cart via a modal.

-Users can view their cart where they can update the the quantity or delete products.

 The project uses a login system so that authorized users can manage categories and products.

 This project uses MVC, ASP.Net Core, Entity Framework, AJAX, Json, authorization, and session.